 If you're looking for an alternative to cooking oil, then mutton tallow might be just what you need.

-Tallow has a high smoking point, making it ideal for frying or sauteing foods without burning them up too quickly.
+Tallow has a high smoking point.
+The smoking point makes tallow ideal for frying or sauteing foods without burning them up too quickly.

 Plus, its ability to withstand a wide temperature range makes it perfect for cooking.

-You can use it in place of butter or olive oil when cooking at high temperatures, which makes it perfect for frying chicken or potatoes.
+You can use it in place of butter or olive oil when cooking at high temperatures.
+This makes it perfect for frying chicken or potatoes.

 5. Storage